bburns/PyVoyager/README.md

 PyVoyager
 ========================================

-PyVoyager automatically creates and stabilizes Voyager flyby movies.
+PyVoyager automatically creates and stabilizes Voyager flyby movies - the eventual goal is to produce a single movie with titles and audio automatically, with each planet and target having a separate segment - but the smaller segments are interesting in themselves.

 It's in an early stage of development, but is still usable for downloading and extracting datasets, and assembling rough movies.
 I'm working on improving the centering/stabilization and coloring routines.

-Examples
+There are a total of 70k+ images in the Voyager archives - the datasets are rather large - 1-3GB per tar volume, with 87 volumes in total, so there is a lot to explore!

+Example Movies
 ----------------------------------------

-These are still in early stages, so pardon the jitters and the mini 'volcanoes'.
+These movies are still in early stages, so pardon the jitters and the mini 'volcanoes' (leftover from removal of riseau marks).

 https://www.youtube.com/watch?v=VF3UCo2P-4Y
-Voyager 2 Neptune flyby (narrow angle camera) - note Triton orbiting Neptune and the winds on the planet blowing in the opposite direction
+Voyager 2 Neptune flyby v0.2 - note Triton orbiting Neptune and the winds on the planet blowing in the opposite direction

 https://www.youtube.com/watch?v=c8O2BKqM0Qc
-Voyager 2 Neptune flyby - automatically colorized version
+Voyager 2 Neptune flyby color v0.2 - automatically colorized version

 https://www.youtube.com/watch?v=o4zh8C-ma_A
-Voyager 1 Jupiter approach (raw images with riseau marks)
+Voyager 1 Jupiter approach v0.1 - (raw images with riseau marks)

 Pipeline
 ----------------------------------------

-Voyager consists of a pipeline of Python programs with the following steps:
+Voyager consists of a command line interface to a pipeline of Python programs with the following steps:

 * 1. Download Voyager datasets from **PDS archives** [1]
 * 2. Extract the contents of the tar.gz archives
-* 3. Convert Voyager IMG images to PNGs using **img2png** by Bjorn Jonsson [2]
+* 3. Convert Voyager IMG images to PNGs using **img2png** [2]
 * 4. Center images on the target using blob detection using **SciPy** [3] and Hough circle detection using **OpenCV** [4].
 Other libraries used include **NumPy** [5] and **Matplotlib** [6].
-* 5. Colorize frames by combining images, where possible
+* 5. Colorize frames by combining images, where possible, using **OpenCV**
 * 6. [Build mosaics from images, where possible]
 * 7. Arrange images into folders corresponding to different planets/spacecrafts/targets/cameras
 * 8. Make movies from previous step [and add titles and music] using **ffmpeg** [7]